 When is the least busy time to visit Switzerland?

 The least busy time to visit Switzerland is either in one of the shoulder seasons, so from mid-April to mid-June, or in the low season.
 However, depending on local festivals and events that may be happening throughout the year, certain areas will still be busy during these months.
-Mid-September through to mid-October can be crowded in the Bernese Oberland due to the annual festive processions for the cows descending from their alpine pastures for the winter.
+Mid-September through to mid-October can be crowded in the Bernese Oberland and Lauterbrunnen due to the annual festive processions for the cows descending from their alpine pastures for the winter.

 Tips for visiting Switzerland